renikaul/R_workshopsREU/README.md

 ### Workshop 2: Reproducible research with R

-IN PROGRESS
 - start a new project in RStudio
 - write the syntax for a generic function
--
-1. Introduction to reproductive research
-- starting/working in R projects
+- code using RR best practices
-- good file organization
+    - good file organization and naming
     - good commenting  "the why, not the how"
     - good commentary
-- using code chunks
+    - good object and function naming
-- writing a script
+- write and source a script
-2. Review of tidyverse with exercise
-- edit Exploring further from Wksp 1 to adhere to best practices
-3. Exploring data using reproducible research practices
-- explore the data using the reproducible workflow
-- new skills:
-- writing functions
-- practice old skills:
-- tidyverse
-- Rproject
-- logic statements (ifelse)

-Additional reading:

 ### Workshop 3: Simulating infectious diseases with R